muhammadishtiaq2005-cloud/Library-management-system/README.md

 # Library-management-system
 This is my first Git Repository.
-"A python based library management system to manage books ,borrowing and returning "
+"A python based library management system to manage books ,borrowing and returning just bs Ai student "
 <br>
 author of this project is muhammad ishtiaq